lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 - once you have >2-3 customers with alternatives in the software stack or configuration complexity

+### Batch System

+- when you need to continue data processing over restarts
+- when you have parallel data processing
+- when the execution state is non-trivial (follows a state machine)
+- when you have concurreny limits

+### Workflow Manager

+- once you want end users to customize your business logic

 ### Plugins

 - When you want you end-users to extend your application